erikhernandezv/plpython_sendmail/README.md

 # plpython_sendmail
-This repository contains procedure in PL/Pyhton that sends mails plains
+This repository contains procedure in PL/Pyhton that sends mails plains for PostgreSQL version EDB 13